FBMC – An Ever-Promising Candidate for 5G Technologies and Beyond

 Article: Low complexity PPN-FBMC Receivers with improved sliding window equalizers

-If you are interested in the implementation of general FBMC transmitter architectures, you can also read our previous paper published in Radioengineering Journal, The complexity requirements of FBMC transmitters are just one of the key research fields.
+If you are interested in the implementation of general FBMC transmitter architectures, you can also read our previous paper published in the Radioengineering Journal.
+The complex requirements of FBMC transmitters are just one of the key research fields.
 In this paper, various FBMC implementations are compared in terms of complexity and quantization error.
 An alternative design approach is suggested: the two full-size IFFTs in the standard PP can be replaced by two half-size IFFTs, taking advantage of real-valued data processing.
 It has been shown that the complexity of the design will be reduced by almost half.
-Furthermore, among those transmitter architectures evaluated, the proposed alternative method has the lowest quantization error, which is a key issue for low precision arithmetic hardware.
+Furthermore, among those transmitter architectures evaluated, the proposed alternative method has the lowest quantization error, which is a key issue for low-precision arithmetic hardware.

 If you are new to FBMC and OFDM, try out the example code in 5G Toolbox.
 Through this sample code, you can easily grasp the idea behind such modulation techniques and get a feel for the system performance and characteristics of the signals.